jkendall327/QuietTime/README.md

 ﻿# QuietTime

-Like [f.lux](https://justgetflux.com/) for your ears, QuietTime caps your computer's maximum volume to prevent long-term hearing damage or accidentally blasting your ears with loud music late at night.
+Like [f.lux](https://justgetflux.com/) for your ears, QuietTime caps your computer's maximum volume.

 ![Screenshot](docs/main_window_screenshot.png)

+Why use QuietTime?

+* Your bluetooth headphones automatically set your volume way too high when you connect them
+* You're worried about long-term hearing damage but forget to keep the volume low yourself
+* You don't want to disturb other people with unexpectedly loud sounds from your PC

 You can limit your system volume manually, or according to schedules that you create.

 This program is inspired by [Quiet on the Set](https://github.com/troylar/quiet-on-the-set).
-I wanted to make an updated version of the same idea in WPF, rather than Winforms, that included scheduling.
+I wanted to make an updated version in WPF, rather than Winforms, that included scheduling and a nicer UI.

 ## Features

 * Lock your system's max volume
-* Create schedules with defined start and end points:
-  * Cap your max volume to 20% at 8PM, then set it to 60% at 9AM the next day
+* Create schedules with defined start and end points: cap your volume to 20% at 8PM, then unlock it and set it to 60% at 9AM the next day
-  * Cap your volume to 0% during working hours (like 9AM - 5PM), then set it to 100% during your free time
-  * And any other possibilities you can think of!
 * Schedules and settings file saved in simple, human-readable JSON format you can tweak by hand
-* Runs in background by default (but can be completely closed through the tray icon)
+* Can start on Windows sign-in and run in the background silently

 ## Installation and usage

-QuietTime is a stand-alone executable.
-Simply click the .exe to get started.
+QuietTime doesn't need to be installed.
+Simply click the shortcut file to get started.

-Your settings are saved in a file called `appsettings.json`.
-By default, your saved schedules are in a file called `schedules.json`.
-You can edit both of these files directly, but changes won't be reflected until you restart the program.
+Your settings are saved in `usersettings.json`.
+By default, your saved schedules are in `schedules.json`.
+You can edit these files directly, but changes won't be reflected until you restart the program.

-In the settings window, you can choose for QuietTime to automatically launch when you sign-in to Windows.
-You can also opt for it to start minimized (in the system tray).
+Many parts of the program have tooltips that give extra information when you hover your mouse over them.
+You can also right-click to see a context-menu with extra options in many cases.

 ## Technologies